projectcontour/contour/design/fallbackcert.md

 Secondly, a new field will be added to the `HTTPProxy.Spec.VirtualHost.TLS` named `EnableFallbackCertificate` to allow virtual hosts to opt into this functionality.
 This last point is important as by default, all vhosts will **not** be enabled for this feature.

+In addition, the fallback certificate will need to be delegated to the namespace where the root `HTTPProxy` is defined using `CertificateDelegation`.
+The certificate can be delegate to a single, many, or all (e.g. `*`) namespaces.
+This ensures that any proxy that sets the `Spec.TLS.enableFallbackCertificate=true` has sufficient authority to configure this option.

+Client auth is also not compatible with the fallback certificate logic.
+If a root `HTTPProxy` defines both, the proxy will be set to an error.

 ## Detailed Design

 ### Envoy API